CodeYourFuture/syllabus-archive/node/week-1/lesson.md

 `http://localhost:3000`.
 If you see your message in Postman, congratulations!
 You just sent your first response from the server.

 > Checkpoint: Do you understand all these terms?
+You should be able to see examples of them in Postman

 - [ ] Client
 - [ ] Server